adonisjs/v6-docs/content/docs/basics/session.md

       },
       tableName: 'Session', // The table name to store the sessions.
 The default is `Session`.
       keyAttribute: 'key', // The attribute name for the session id, default is `key`.
-      valueAttribute: 'value', // The attribute name for the session value, default is `value`.
-      expiresAtAttribute: 'expires_at', // The attribute name for the session expiration, default is `expires_at`.
     }),
   }
   // highlight-end